 The internet is a complex and messy place.
 When you refresh a page on PPO your request is being routed through dozens of servers.
 If any of those links (or hops) are slow, you will feel the impact.
 From our side we monitor our PPO servers from various locations in the world to help identify if there is a problem and will post on Twitter if there is a general problem with one of the major network routes.

 Diagnosing: Although other common web sites may be performing well, the specific path to PPO may be slow.
 First check our Twitter site to see if we have posted any information about a generally reported problem.
-Next you can check the same information we are receiving about our server response times by clicking on the PPO Uptime button on our website (www.ppolive.com).
-This will show you the current response times from our monitoring service.
-The response time should be less than 1500ms.
+Next you can check the same information we are receiving about our server response times by clicking on the PPO Uptime button on our website (https://www.go2ppo.com/incidents/).

 Next you can run what is called a ping test from your computer to our server.
 To do this, open a command prompt (press the Windows Key and R on your keyboard, type cmd and press ENTER).
 At the command prompt, type ping www.ppolive.com and press enter.
 You should see something similar to the image below:

 Your average round trip time may vary (184 milliseconds in the image above), but it should be less than 400ms.